realulim/Bornemisza-DS/README.md

 #### Edge Server: HAProxy
 - terminates SSL in front of the private networks
-- load balancing of Frontend and Payara cluster
+- load balancing of frontend and Payara cluster

 #### High Availability: Bird, Monit
 - nodes are monitored and taken in and out of service on the routing layer

 ## Provisioning
-- Infrastructure Setup via masterless Salt
+- Infrastructure setup via masterless Salt
 - download bootstrap script from Github
 - run bootstrap script locally, manually type in secrets during installation
 - SaltStack does the rest